patriciasbar/webdev-ztm/README.md

 🚀 WebDev-ZTM ⚡️
-"Part tech genius.
-Part relentless coder.
-A journey from zero to web-dev mastery."

 This repo contains hands-on projects, code snippets, and challenges from the Complete Web Developer in 2024: Zero to Mastery course.
 Prepare yourself for full-stack wizardry! 💻🧙‍♂️
 “Yeah, I can code.
 Not because it’s easy, but because it’s hard.” - Tony Stark, probably 😎